 Spread out the substance cloth.
 In the middle third, coat the length with farmer's cheese as thick as the back of a knife.
 First fold in the ends of the cloth, then the long sides from above and below so that you get a long pack.

 To administer to adults

 If you don’t have a cloth long enough for an adult’s upper body, you can use two cloths to prepare individual packs for the chest and back.
 The length of the substance cloths must then be correspondingly shorter than with a compress wrapped right around the body.

-The quark pack must be warmed up to body temperature:
+The farmer's cheese pack must be warmed up to body temperature:

 - either 15 min. on several hot-water bottles

 - or on a tray in an oven preheated briefly to 100°C and then turned off for 5 minutes